chisui/dakka/thesis/main.md

 Where `Nat` is a kind that represents positive integers as types.
 A kind can be thought of as a type of types[@pierce-tapl, chap 29].
 The kind of complete type in Haskell, like `Bool` is called `*`[@GHC-kinds].
-In contrast the type of a typeconsrucor like `Maybe` has the kind `* -> *`.
+In contrast the type of a type constructor like `Maybe` has the kind `* -> *`.
-`* -> *` means that this typeconstructor will produce a type of kind `*` if it is provided with a type of kind `*`.
+`* -> *` means that this type constructor will produce a type of kind `*` if it is provided with a type of kind `*`.
-The `DataKinds`[@paper-ghp] language extension provides a way to promote datatypes to kinds.
+The `DataKinds`[@paper-ghp] language extension provides a way to promote data types to kinds.
-The value constructors of the promoted datatype become types or typeconstrcutors.
+The value constructors of the promoted datatype become types or type constructors.
 There are no values associated with the resulting types.
-The only use of these types is as shadow types or arguments to typefamilies and typeclasses.
+The only use of these types is as shadow types or arguments to type families and typeclasses.
 Take for example the type `data Bool = True | False`.
-If we promote `Bool` to a kind we can create a version of `Maybe` that keeps the information wether or not it contains a value in its type:
+If we promote `Bool` to a kind we can create a version of `Maybe` that keeps the information whether or not it contains a value in its type:

 ```haskell
 data CoolMaybe (b :: Bool) a where